Olfredos6/background-mailer/README.md

 # background-mailer
-A containerized application used to send emails
+A python service used to send emails